Skip to main content

 Dietary Protocols for Hormonal Health

 For individuals with insulin resistance or Polycystic Ovary Syndrome (PCOS), a lower-glycemic diet that minimizes refined carbohydrates and sugars can be particularly effective.
-This approach helps to stabilize levels, reducing the demand for insulin and mitigating the downstream hormonal consequences of insulin resistance, such as elevated androgens.
+This approach helps to stabilize blood sugar levels, reducing the demand for insulin and mitigating the downstream hormonal consequences of insulin resistance, such as elevated androgens.

 Key Nutrients and Their Hormonal Roles